 The locations where one is deposited after leaving the Tower vary in each timeline, but all lead to one of two general locations: the planet Earth or the planet Agarth.
 Thus the timeline beyond each portal can be said to be either Earthic or Agarthic.2

 Earth and Agarth are two planets linked by the Tower but existing in two different galaxies.
 The archetypal Earth is identical to our own planet and solar system for the most part.
 Agarth, however, is another matter entirely.

 Little is known about the galaxy or solar system in which Agarth exists, owing to the bizarre nature of the planet itself: Agarth is a hollow world roughly the size of Saturn.
-There the surface of the planet and its oceans, lands and peoples covers the inside of the planet rather than its outside.
+Within this strange, inside-out world the oceans, lands and peoples cover the inside of the planet rather than its outside.